msilvalopes/quickquery/README.md

 The basic sintax is:

 `table_name{@field1,field2,field3,...,_count}[field1=1],table2{field1,field2,field3,...}[field1=1|field2=$qq]`
+The `#` is for retrive a unique element from primary key of first table.
 The fields in `{...}` is the fields in `SELECT (...)` The fields in `[...]` is the fields in `WHERE (...)` If you use `@` before the first field, you say to use `GROUP BY (...)` is used fields in `SELECT (...)`, minus the agrupators consts